YoNixNeXRo/MonkeyPostInstall/README.md

 # MonkeyPostInstall
-Post install script for vm (mostly)
+Post install shell script for vm (mostly), works better with debian

 **What does it do ?**